 When an auto accident occurs because one of the drivers involved was not fully focused on the road ahead, it is called a distracted driving accident.
 Unfortunately, distracted driving crashes are on the rise, linked to the increasing use of smart mobile devices for texting, talking, and navigation.
 If you were a victim of such a motor vehicle accident, you should hire a Dallas distracted driving accident lawyer from Glenn Law Firm to fight for your justice.

-We are committed to holding the at-fault driver responsible and negotiating the maximum compensation for your losses.
+We are committed to holding the at-fault driver responsible and negotiating compensation for your losses.
 If negotiations with insurance companies fail, we are prepared to take legal action on your behalf and settle the matter in court.

 In 2019, over 97,000 car crashes were caused by distracted drivers.
 378 people died in these accidents and 2,500 suffered serious injuries.
 Speaking of the term itself, the National Highway Traffic Safety Administration (NHTSA) defines distracted driving as “any activity that diverts attention from driving”.
 Among the most common types of distractions causing accidents, NTHSA cites as examples:

 However, in the experience of personal injury lawyers, texting while driving is the most frequent cause of motor vehicle crashes.
 And state authorities recognized the need to regulate this issue.
 Thus, starting with September 1, 2017, drivers are prohibited from reading, writing, or sending electronic messages on a handheld device while operating a motor vehicle.

 In the experience of driving accident lawyers, the other party will try to shift part of the blame on you.
 Their insurance company will try to persuade you to accept whatever settlement they want to offer you, stating that you will be found partly at fault if you take your case to court.